• Skip to primary navigation

 Brush the remainder of the avocado oil onto the muffin tin and line each cup with prosciutto, taking care to cover the bottom and sides completely.

-A muffin tin is lined with prosciutto.
+A muffin tin is lined with prosciutto for the egg muffins.

 Spoon in the frittata batter…